viliger2/Bepinex.Monomod.HookGenPatcher/README.md

 * Changed BepInEx version to match Thunderstore version
 * Changed MonoMod version to match BepInEx version
+* Changed target framework to .NET Framework to match game's version (4.6.2)
 * Added post build events so MonoMod.exe and MonoMod.RuntimeDetour.HookGen.exe are renamed to .dll